 Among these, Ignorance, Hatred and Avarice – termed as the Three Poison – are depicted in the hub of the Tibetan Mandala Samsara Wheel.
 The three are symbolized as: Ignorance as a Pig; Hatred as a Snake; and Avarice (often also interpreted as Craving) as a Rooster.

 In Buddhist iconography some 10 mudra (hand gestures) are identified that depict different aspects of Buddhist practices seeking and displaying happiness.
 Practiced even in modern times, each of them represents a state of mind – and the mind itself is conditioned by the gestures.
-One, the anjali or namaskara mudra – is formed by bringing the two palms of hands together at the levels of heart or forehead - to express humility, to greet, to pay respect and to wish happiness to the encountered person/people.
+One, the Namaskara mudra – is formed by bringing the two palms of hands together at the levels of heart or forehead - to express humility, to greet, to pay respect and to wish happiness to the encountered person/people.
 The gesture is practiced by all religions originated in India – including Christianity – and by most non-Muslim Asian countries.
 Buddhist monks and nuns usually use abhaya mudra – by raising the right hand open palm to the chest level or higher, as a gesture to bless, to remain calm, and to assure security and approval.
-Buddhists usually express the anjali mudra in a systematic way by first touching the forehead (as a gesture of valuing wisdom), then stopping at the nose (as a gesture of valuing life and energy) and ends at the level of heart (as a gesture of valuing universal love and compassion).
+Buddhists usually express the Namaskara in a systematic way by first touching the forehead (as a gesture of cherishing wisdom), then stopping at the nose (as a gesture of cherishing life and energy) and ends at the level of heart (as a gesture of cherishing universal love and compassion).